-Cause area: Increasing diversity and solving structural problems in the EA community
+Cause area: Increasing diversity and inclusion and solving structural problems in the EA community

 EA can come across as an elitist community due to some EA organisational and community practices.
 We need to do research into diversity in EA as a cause area and take action if we want to attract more diverse community members, which in turn will help us make better decisions.
 I propose some potential next steps as solutions (see below).

 Please read the full post before commenting, as I address a lot of counterarguments in the post.
 I’ll welcome your thoughts and feedback, especially if they are respectful, well-argued, and backed up by data.
 I may not reply to all the comments.

 Acknowledgments: Thanks a lot to Lauren Mee, Haz Feliks, Allie Maynard, Arnav Aggarwal, Andrew Alonso Fernandez, and Christina Aguila for your valuable comments and suggestions, as well as for your encouragement to publish and submit this post here for Open Philanthropy Cause Exploration Prizes and for EA Criticism Contest.

 - Organisations whose work involves a significant hiring component

 - EA org leaders

 - Anyone not yet interested in DEI in EA (hopefully, it will change your mind on a couple of things!)